 Please note: this guideline has exceeded its review date and is currently under review by specialists.
 Exercise caution in the use of the clinical guideline.

 Prevention and Management of Venous Thromboembolism in Pregnancy

-Please note if your patient is COVID-19 positive (or suspected of having COVID-19) there are also the following guidelines on NHSGGC StaffNet / Clinical Info / COVID-19 Clinical Guidelines Page (link only active if accessing via NHS computer) to consider along with this guideline:
+Please note if your patient is COVID-19 positive (or suspected of having COVID-19) there are also the following guidelines on the NHSGGC Clinical Guidelines Platform to consider along with this guideline:

 - Flowchart guideline - COVID-19 care of pregnant women with suspected PE.